Vinyl Fence Material Calculator and Price Estimator

 Find Qualified Fence Professionals in Your Area

 Structurally, vinyl fences are based on the same post, rails, and picket system as wood and metal fences.
-The difference is that vinyl fences come in pre-built panels that are installed between the posts using brackets.
-Some come as components that snap into pre-routed holes and slots which must be put together on site.
+The difference is that vinyl fences come in pre-built panels that are installed between the posts using brackets

-Because each manufacturer has their own connection system, panel systems require specially constructed posts.
+Because each manufacturer has its own connection system, panel systems require specially constructed posts.
 Those and post caps are often sold separately from the panels.

 How Many Vinyl Fence Panels Do You Need